flaneurette/Three-Card-Monte-Encryption/README.md

 ### Difficulty

 - Requires all slices/puzzle pieces to be correctly aligned.
 10.000 guesses, 8+ days.
 (The attacker cannot verify if a PIN is correct without also guessing the master password.)
-- Each password guess takes 3 seconds, with AES-256-GCM + Argon2.
+- Each password guess takes 3 seconds, with AES-256-GCM + Argon2: takes about `~4.2 hours` per password candidate.
 - Requires the salt slice, stored on hardware.
 - And a strong master password.

-Time to practically bruteforce: `8.9 × 10^35 × 3 sec ≈ 8.5 × 10^27 years`
-(That’s 615 trillion times the age of the universe.)

-No Verification = No Brute-Force.

-*The attacker cannot verify if a PIN is correct without also guessing:*

-        - The fragment order (24 permutations).

-        - The master password (94^16 possibilities).

-*Even if they guess the PIN and fragment order correctly, they still face 3.5 × 10^23 years of brute-forcing.*
+Realisticly:

+- Without shuffling: 1 guess = 3 seconds
+- With shuffling:    1 guess = 5,040 * 3 seconds = ~4.2 hours per password candidate.

 ### How it works